smarteditors/slate/source/includes/sessions/_client.md

 }
 ```

-This endpoint returns the current Cslient.
+This endpoint returns the current Client.

 ### HTTP Request